stackhpc/ansible-slurm-appliance/README.md

 This repo contains ansible playbooks to demonstrate the `stackhpc.openhpc` role and functionality from `stackhpc.slurm_openstack_tools` collection.

-All demos use a terraform-deployed cluster with a single control/login node and two compute nodes.
+All demos use a terraform-deployed cluster with a single control/login node and two compute nodes, all running Centos8 with OpenHPC v2.

 # Installation